The A380 that was taking me to Los Angeles

 On my way to LA!

-Into seat 53A on the top deck.
-I can’t remember the last time I actually boarded directly onto the top deck of an A380, rather than needing to climb the stairs at the from of the aircraft.
+Once on board, I made my way to seat 53A on the upper deck.
+I couldn’t remember the last time I’d boarded directly onto the top deck of an A380 rather than climbing the stairs at the front of the aircraft.

 A very tasty BA soup as a starter